Auguste Comte: Life

 In 1824, Comte left Saint-Simon, again because of unbridgeable differences.
 Comte published a Plan de travaux scientifiques nécessaires pour réorganiser la société (1822) (Plan of scientific studies necessary for the reorganization of society).
 But he failed to get an academic post.
 His day-to-day life depended on sponsors and financial help from friends.
 Debates rage as to how much Comte appropriated the work of Saint-Simon.

 Comte married Caroline Massin in 1825.
 In 1826, he was taken to a mental health hospital, but left without being cured – only stabilized by French alienist Jean-Étienne Dominique Esquirol – so that he could work again on his plan (he would later attempt suicide in 1827 by jumping off the Pont des Arts).
 In the time between this and their divorce in 1842, he published the six volumes of his Cours.

 Comte developed a close friendship with John Stuart Mill.
-From 1844, he fell deeply in love with the Catholic Clotilde de Vaux, although because she was not divorced from her first husband, their love was never consummated.
-After her death in 1846 this love became quasi-religious, and Comte, working closely with Mill (who was refining his own such system) developed a new "Religion of Humanity".
+In 1844, he fell deeply in love with the Catholic Clotilde de Vaux, although because she was not divorced from her first husband, their love was never consummated.
+After her death in 1846, this love became quasi-religious, and Comte, working closely with Mill (who was refining his own such system) developed a new "Religion of Humanity".
 John Kells Ingram, an adherent of Comte, visited him in Paris in 1855.

 He published four volumes of Système de politique positive (1851–1854).
 His final work, the first volume of La Synthèse Subjective ("The Subjective Synthesis"), was published in 1856.
 Comte died in Paris on 5 September 1857 from stomach cancer and was buried in the famous Père Lachaise Cemetery, surrounded by cenotaphs in memory of his mother, Rosalie Boyer, and of Clotilde de Vaux.